 An object can define that any of the object's exported symbols are globally visible or locally visible.

 The runtime symbol search can also be dictated by a symbols visibility.
 Symbols assigned the STV_SINGLETON visibility are not affected by any symbol search scope.
 All references to a singleton symbol are bound to the first occurrence of a singleton definition within the process.
-See Figure 34, Table 34, ELF Symbol Visibility.
+See Table 34, ELF Symbol Visibility.

 The simplest form of symbol lookup is outlined in the next section Default Symbol Lookup.
 Typically, symbol attributes are exploited by various forms of dlopen(3C).
 These scenarios are discussed in Symbol Lookup.